michaelbowlin/ionic-app/README.md

 				- add an ng-click directive
 					- <a class="item item-icon-right" ng-repeat="league in vm.leagues"
 				ng-click="vm.selectLeague(league.id)" ng-click="vm.selectLeague(league.id)">
 			- in leagues-ctrl.js
 				- (now we'll need to create a "selectLeague" method over in our controller)
 				- add in function vm.selectLeague (see code)
 					- (inside there use the state object in order to navigate)
 				- inject the '$state' object in the .module
 				- make sure you add it to the constructor function as well
 					- function LeaguesCtrl($state, eliteApi)
 						- normally we'd have to select the league by querying the data
+			- Create locations-ctrl.js in the locations folder
+				- Add your typical controller
+					-	"LocationsCtrl" (see code)
+				- Injecting the eliteApi (see code)
+				- get locaions data
+					- set a property on the view model
+						- vm.locations = data.locations;
+			- go to locations.html
+				- add ng-controller="Locations as vm"
+				- add a div with a list (not anchor tags just nested divs)
+					- ng-repeat="location in vm.locations" (see code)
+					- {{location.name}}
+			- go to index.html
+				- add the reference to the controller (script etc.)
+	- List dividers for grouped data